plotnick/platform-id-demo/online-platform-id-demo.md

 and malicious misuse of the authentication credentials by constraining the valid signing requests as much as possible.
-The way we do this is to require ahead-of-time approval of a batch of related signing requests, all within a certain time interval:
+The way we do this is to require ahead-of-time approval of a batch of related signing requests, all within a certain time interval.

+O:
 ```
 permslip approve-batch \
   --single-use \